kanishka-linux/vinanti/README.md

 ### To whom can this library be useful?

-Those who prefer writing synchronous code but need to make asynchronous HTTP requests.
++ This library is mainly useful to those who prefer writing synchronous code but are interested in making asynchronous HTTP requests by taking advantage of async/await feature of python.

 ### How async is achieved?